 Become a Social Worker in Alaska

-Information below was retrieved May 2022 and is only meant to be a high-level overview.
-Requirements may change, always check with the state licensing board for complete and up to date information.
+The information below was retrieved in March 2026 and is intended only as a high-level overview.
+Requirements may change; always check with the state licensing board for complete and up-to-date information.

 Sponsored Online Social Work Programs